Capstone-Projects-2025-Spring/project-piggyback-learning-team-1/documentation/docs/system-architecture/algorithms-overview.md

 # Algorithms Overview
 ## Algorithms Employed
 - GenAI Vision Model: Generates MCQs from video content.
+     - Manually select frame timestamps to capture video frame screenshots.
+Use AWS Rekognition to identify objects in a video from a single frame.
+Dynamically use machinese learning to create questions and answer          choices based on prompts about the screenshot.
+Display MCQs to user about video content.
 - Engagement Scoring: Tracks user interactions to dynamically adjust video recommendations and save metrics to the profile
 - Knowledge Retention Algorithm: Uses spaced repetition principles to suggest re-watching or reinforcing material.